conan-io/docs/reference/commands/creator/upload.rst

                     [--retry RETRY] [--retry-wait RETRY_WAIT]
                     pattern

-Uploads a recipe and binary packages to a remote.
+Uploads a recipe and package binaries to a remote.
 If you use the --force variable, it won't check the package date.
 It will override the remote with the local package.
 If you use a pattern instead of a conan recipe reference you can use the -c or --confirm option to upload all the matching recipes.
 If